jafl/YUI-3-Stockpile/README.md

 Each namespace or bundle is managed by a single group.
 The group name is displayed when browsing.

+The cli script manage-group.pl lets you create groups and add or remove users from a group.
+Run the script without arguments to get usage information.

 Development Mode
 ----------------